 Note: Percentage values in parentheses indicate differences of alternatives compared to NAA.

-Note that the spreadsheet implementation of the Perry et al. (2018) model does not account for the variability in coefficient estimates (Figure 6 of Perry et al. 2018), which would likely give appreciable overlap of estimates in through-Delta survival between the NAA and the alternative scenarios, particularly in relation to the relatively small differences between alternatives.
+Note that the spreadsheet implementation of the Perry et al. (2018) model does not account for the variability in coefficient estimates (Figure 6 of Perry et al. 2018), which would likely give appreciable overlap of estimates in through-Delta survival between the NAA and the alternative scenarios, particularly in relation to the relatively small differences (i.e., low single digit percentages) between alternatives.
 Note also that the California Department of Fish and Wildlife (2020) SWP ITP requires a Georgiana Slough Migratory Barrier to be installed to reduce juvenile winter- and spring-run Chinook salmon entry into Georgiana Slough.
 This barrier is part of existing conditions and would be present under the NAA and Alternatives 1, 2, and 3.
 The above analysis with the spreadsheet implementation of the Perry et al. (2018) model did not include a representation of the barrier because the specific operating criteria (e.g., months for installation) are not yet known.
-However, to illustrate the potential effects of the barrier on relative survival differences between the NAA and Alternatives 1, 2, and 3, a sensitivity analysis was undertaken assuming the barrier was installed and reduced proportional entry into Georgiana Slough by 50% compared to no barrier (see Appendix 11J).
-Although the sensitivity analysis gave higher absolute estimates of through-Delta survival, as expected, there was very little change in the relative pattern of differences between NAA and Alternatives 1, 2, and 3 (compare Table perry1_GSMB in Appendix 11J with Table perry1 above).
+However, to illustrate the potential effects of the barrier on relative survival differences between the NAA and Alternatives 1, 2, and 3, a sensitivity analysis was undertaken assuming the barrier was installed and reduced proportional entry into Georgiana Slough by 50% compared to no barrier (Appendix 11J).
+Although the sensitivity analysis gave higher absolute estimates of through-Delta survival, as expected, there was very little change in the relative pattern of differences between NAA and Alternatives 1, 2, and 3 (compare Table perry1_GSMB in Appendix 11J with Table 11-15 above).
 Results without the barrier in place are representative of differences with the barrier in place, which is the result of the barrier being in place for Alternatives 1, 2, and 3.

 In addition to the analysis based on Perry et al. (2018), the IOS life cycle model includes a through-Delta survival analysis (the Delta Passage Model), discussed below in Life Cycle Models.